 Looking for new ways to connect with new supporters and have fun with existing donors?

-Using this opportunity to create a fun event that families can enjoy not only helps animal rescues raise money – but also allows supporters to come together to strengthen relationships and a sense of community!
+Halloween is the perfect opportunity to create a fun event that families can enjoy.
+Not only can it help animal rescues raise money, but it also allows supporters to come together to strengthen relationships and a sense of community!
 All of which are critical to an animal rescues success!

-Below are some events that other animal shelters and rescues have done which hopefully can inspire you to do something amazing for your organization!
+Below are some events that other animal shelters and rescues have done, I hope these inspiring ideas can help you create something amazing for your organization!

 You can also see our inspiration for virtual fundraisers to see if you can be creative online for your spooktacular fundraiser!